HC-TT & STEREO FIELD TIPS

 Please note that certain electronic devices will create interference when near the HC-TT.

-It's recommended that these devices are moved very very close to the HC-TT so that you can listen to the beautiful chatter of Wi-Fi and cellular space.
+It's recommended that these devices are moved very very close to the HC-TT so that you can listen to the beautiful chatter of Wi-Fi, cellular space and glowing screens.